 …Finding a place to sleep in the lunar module may be the’ toughest problem.
 The module wasn’t

 …All told, 17 persons? were sleeping in the Tate apartment at the time of the firei-

 Some thoughts about these results:

 First, and most obviously, the near-unanimous conventional wisdom about the literal meaning of Fuller’s hypothetical statute is pretty clearly mistaken.
-Even if you ultimately agree with the conventional wisdom, it’s hard to deny that there is a strong argument the other way.
+Even if you ultimately disagree with me on that score, it’s hard to deny that there is a strong argument the other way.
 And what’s more important, the fact that the boat has so frequently been missed is a reflection of the impoverished way in which most people think about issues of word meaning.

 Second, this is a cautionary tale about the use of dictionaries.
-The ‘use as a place to sleep’ sense doesn’t appear in any of the 12 dictionaries that I checked (American Heritage, Cambridge, Collins, Longman, McMillan, Merriam Webster’s 3rd (unabridged), Merriam Webster’s Collegiate, Merriam Webster’s Advanced Learner’s Dictionary, Oxford Advanced Learner’s Dictionary, Oxford Dictionary of English, Oxford English Dictionary, Random House).
+The ‘use as a place to sleep’ sense doesn’t appear in any of the 12 dictionaries that I checked ((American Heritage, Cambridge, Collins, Longman, MacMillan, Merriam Webster’s 3rd (unabridged), Merriam Webster’s Collegiate, Merriam Webster’s Advanced Learner’s Dictionary, Oxford Advanced Learner’s Dictionary, Oxford Dictionary of English, Oxford English Dictionary, and Random House).
 That ought to give pause to anyone who thinks that dictionaries can answer all questions about word meaning.